-- Most important: Check farm websites and Facebook pages or call ahead to make sure U-pick is happening and to confirm times.
+- Most important: Check farm websites and Facebook pages or call ahead on the day you want to go to make sure U-pick is happening and to confirm times.

-- Doublecheck the farm’s website for address and directions, as some of the map apps don’t work as well for more rural locations (eg, we've had trouble arriving at Bolles farm via a map app).
+- Double-check the farm’s website for the address and directions, as some map apps don’t work as well for more rural locations.

-- Arrive early; fields can get picked out by noon.
-An alternative is, if a farm has plenty of U-pick available, to show up in the late afternoon to avoid crowds and direct sun.
+- Arrive early, as fields can get picked out by noon.
+If a farm has plenty of U-pick availability, show up in the late afternoon to avoid crowds and direct sun.

-- Keep in mind that fields typically have little shade, so bring plenty of hats, sunscreen, water, snacks, and — for littler kids — some alternative toys such as bubbles.
+- Keep in mind that fields typically have little shade, so bring hats, sunscreen, water, snacks and — for little kids — some alternative diversions, such as bubbles.